anotherhadi/wtui-components/README.md

 The `getsize` package allows you to obtain the size in columns and rows of the terminal.

-You can found an example with and without options [here](https://github.com/anotherhadi/wtui-components/blob/main/getsize/example/main.go)
+You can found an example [here](https://github.com/anotherhadi/wtui-components/blob/main/getsize/example/main.go)

 ### Image